ssinghalTT/tt-metal-magna/models/tt_transformers/PERF.md

-# Llama 3 model performance and accuracy
+# Model performance and accuracy

 Performance collected from [demo/simple_text_demo.py](demo/simple_text_demo.py) and accuracy collected from [tests/test_accuracy.py](tests/test_accuracy.py).
 You can generate this table by running these tests with the `lt` tool (tell it to run `table` or `pareto`) and pressing `m` whilst in the results section to export to markdown.